5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Honorable Mentions:

-Conclusion: Do Easy Gambits Actually Work?
+Summary: Do Easy Gambits Work?

-Blitz and bullet time controls.
+- Blitz and bullet time controls.

-Online play and rapid formats.
+- Online play and rapid formats.

-Over-the-board games where psychological edge matters.
+- Over-the-board games where the psychological factor is working.